-- Include at least one other student enrolled full-time in a college, undergraduate, master’s or doctoral program at a Québec institution at the application closing date in the team’s composition (identified in the “Co-Applicant” section of the FRQnet form).
-The student co-applicant is co-leader of the project and shares the responsibility for the conduct of the project with the applicant.
-Other students may participate as collaborators in the project.
+- Include at least one other student (co-applicant) enrolled in a college, undergraduate, master’s or doctoral program who is attending a Québec educational institution, university-affiliated institution or research institution at the competition deadline (identified in the “Co-Applicant” section of the FRQnet form).
+The student co-applicant is co-leader of the project and shares equal responsibility for the conduct of the project with the applicant;

-- Be supervised* by a researcher (identified in the “Supervision” section of the FRQnet form) whose scientific expertise is related to the priority SDG(s) that will be the subject of the science communication project, and who has one of the following statuses, in accordance with the Common General Rules (CGR) of the FRQ:
+- Be supervised by a researcher (identified in the “Supervisor” section of the FRQnet form).
+It is strongly recommended that the supervisor have expertise related to the SDG(s) targeted by the project.
+The supervisor must have one of the following statuses as defined in the Common General Rules (CGR) of the FRQ:

 Important notes on team composition

 - The team is also encouraged to work with other individuals who have expertise in science communication and individuals or organizations that can contribute to the outreach and dissemination of the digital project (influencers, artists, community groups, etc.).